Cameron promises pension protection to woo elderly voters

-LONDON Prime Minister David Cameron promised on Sunday to protect pensioners' income if the Conservative party wins the 2015 election, laying out his first manifesto spending pledge.
+LONDON Britain's Prime Minister David Cameron promised on Sunday to protect pensioners' income if his Conservative party wins the 2015 election, laying out his first manifesto spending pledge.

 Coming at a time when Britain is facing years of cuts to public spending, the promise is designed to win the support of the country's elderly - who polling data show are more likely to vote in elections than younger people.